Eastern-Dream/touhou-disc-diff-patch/README.md

 ```sh
 find directory_with_bad_patch/ -name '*.rej' -exec rm {} \;
 ```

+# Diff Procedure
+You need GNU diff from `diffutils` or `busybox` or `toybox`.
+Git diff is not supported as it does not produce interoperable patch file.
+Please only perform this on Linux.

+Starts with the original ver 1.00 directory for each game (or the oldest patchable version that is available).

+1. Recursively rename all file extension to lowercase (See relevant section below)
+2. Create a copy of the game directory to be patched
+3. Drop ZUN executable patch into game directory
+4. Run ZUN executable patch to completion through WINE 32-bit (with `LC_ALL=ja_JP.UTF-8`, you may also need system JP locale installed)
+5. Remove ZUN executable patch from the game directory
+6. Generate diff via `diff -Naur before-patch/ after-patch/ > patch_name.diff`

+This process is repeated between each patch stage until the latest version is reached.
+Contributors should follow the same procedure.

+The diff file should be named after the name of the ZUN executable patch minus the `.exe` extension.
+For example, changes made by running `kouma_update102f.EXE` should make the resulting diff be named `kouma_update102f.diff`.
+Normalization of diff file naming like this allows for search or listing of diff files to yield a correct order to apply patches.

 ## Recursively rename file extension to lowercase
 Sometimes, the file extension in the game directory is a mix of uppercase and lowercase.
 This behavior is first observed in th06 EoSD disc, where the on-disc directory has uppercase .DAT filename extension.
 But if the game was installed by running `install.exe` instead of just copying the game directory, then the .DAT filename extension were lowercase to .dat instead.
 Since diff/patch and linux are case-sensitive in most context, this requires normalizing all file extension to lowercase.